kurtcoder/int-argc.github.io/_posts/2015-2-19-redis-tutorial.md

 ##Application Development Tutorial

 ###Redis Tutorial
-Redis is often described as a key-value data structure store, but what is a data structure store?
-We can think of it like this: Redis is a database that offers data structures which can be used to store your data.
+Redis is often described as a key-value data structure store, in other words, Redis is a database that offers data structures which can be used to store your data.
 We will be focusing on one data structure in this tutorial, the sorted set.

 In this tutorial you will learn the basics of Redis and how to integrate it with your application.